-Pursuant to SEC rules, any proposal that a shareholder desires to have included in our proxy materials relating to our 2019 annual meeting of shareholders must be received at our registered office no later than December 4, 2018.
-In addition to any shareholders' rights under the Luxembourg Company Law and the Company's Articles of Incorporation, for any proposal that is not submitted for inclusion in the proxy statement for the 2019 annual meeting of shareholders, but is instead sought to be presented directly at the 2019 annual meeting of shareholders, SEC rules permit the persons appointed as proxies to vote shares represented by valid proxies in their discretion if we (i) receive the proposal no later than February 17, 2019 and advise shareholders in the 2019 proxy statement about the nature of the matter and how the persons appointed as proxies intend to vote on such matter or (ii) receive notice of the proposal after February 17, 2019.
+Pursuant to SEC rules, any proposal that a shareholder desires to have included in our proxy materials relating to our 2019 Annual Meeting of Shareholders must be received at our registered office no later than December [], 2018.
+In addition to any shareholders' rights under the Luxembourg Company Law and the Company's Articles of Incorporation, for any proposal that is not submitted for inclusion in the proxy statement for the 2019 annual meeting of shareholders, but is instead sought to be presented directly at the 2019 annual meeting of shareholders, SEC rules permit the persons appointed as proxies to vote shares represented by valid proxies in their discretion if we (i) receive the proposal before the close of business on February [], 2019 and advise shareholders in the 2019 proxy statement about the nature of the matter and how the persons appointed as proxies intend to vote on such matter or (ii) receive notice of the proposal after the close of business on February [], 2019.

-Notice of intent to present a proposal at the 2019 annual meeting of shareholders should be directed to our Corporate Secretary at Altisource Portfolio Solutions S.A., 40, avenue Monterey, L-2163 Luxembourg City, Grand Duchy of Luxembourg.
+Notice of intent to present a proposal at the 2019 Annual Meeting of Shareholders should be directed to our Corporate Secretary at Altisource Portfolio Solutions S.A., 40, avenue Monterey, L-2163 Luxembourg City, Grand Duchy of Luxembourg.
 Any shareholder proposal must be sent by certified mail, return-receipt requested.